Register name at Co-WIN portal to get corona vaccine

 Speaking on the occasion, the Collector said that corona vaccine is also being given to people in the age group of 45 to 59 years, who were suffering from chronic diseases.
 Covid vaccination drive launched at District Government Hospital, private hospitals - Pragati and Medicare - from Monday (March 1) as per the directions of the State government.

-Informing that vaccination will be given from 10 am to 4 pm, he said that steps were being taken to inoculate 200 people per day at each centre.
+Informing that vaccination will be given from 10 am to 4 pm, he said that steps were being taken to inoculate 200 people per day at each centre and they were working out a strategy to take up vaccination drive across the district on weekdays.

-The Collector said that one can register online through Co-WIN portal and visit a vacant un-booked vaccine centre on any day.
-He said that they were giving vaccine free to those, who take in GGH.
+Collector Narayana Reddy said that one can register online through Co-WIN portal and visit a vacant un-booked vaccine centre on any day.
+If the portal is empty, it will be possible to book up to three hours, he added.
+GGH can also come directly and register, he said, adding that there is no such facility in private sector.

-Those, who vaccinated at private hospitals, will be charged up to Rs 250, said the Collector.
-They can also bring their Aadhaar card or any other identity card from anywhere and register online.
-It is very important that everyone must be inoculated against coronavirus, he said.